chpmnrssll/jekyll/_drafts/coverLetter.md

 I remember Microsoft JScript nonsense and the first browser wars.

-My portfolio site is a single-page progressive web app.
-It's built on Jekyll/GitHub Pages and gets 95/100 PageSpeed scores. https://github.com/chpmnrssll/chpmnrssll.github.io https://chpmnrssll.github.io/
+My portfolio site is a single-page progressive web app built with Jekyll/GitHub Pages.
+You'll find more about other projects I've worked on under the "Development Portfolio" or "Development History" sections: https://github.com/chpmnrssll/chpmnrssll.github.io https://chpmnrssll.github.io/